 What will be the size distribution of sulfate aerosol particles created by geoengineering?
 Will they remain at the typical effective radius of about 0.5 μm observed after Pinatubo, or will they grow as additional sulfate creates larger rather than more particles?
 Even though a typical large volcanic eruption is a one-time stratospheric injection, we can learn from the initial processes of conversion from SO2 gas to sulfate particles and then to particle growth.
-The issue of how particle sizes evolve for geoengineering has been addressed through simulations (Heckendorn et al. 2009, Hommel and Graf, 2010, English et al. 2012a), but there are limited data to support analysis.
-It is also important to understand how particle size evolution depends on injection strategy, that is injecting SO2 or H2SO4, and what the pattern of injection is (Pierce et al., 2010; English et al., 2012a).
+The issue of how particle sizes evolve for geoengineering has been addressed through simulations (Heckendorn et al. 2009; Hommel and Graf 2010; English et al. 2012), but there are limited data to support analysis.
+It is also important to understand how particle size evolution depends on injection strategy (injecting SO2 or H2SO4) and the pattern of injection (Pierce et al. 2010; English et al. 2012).
 Such models can be tested by imposing the exact emissions from future volcanic eruptions, if the particle evolution from the eruptions is well monitored.

 How will the aerosols be transported throughout the stratosphere?
 Under what conditions do tropical injections gradually spread globally?
 Do injections in the subtropics stay in one hemisphere?
 What are their lifetimes?
 How do high latitude injections behave?
 How does the phase of the Quasi-Biennial Oscillation affect the transport?
-Does the ENSO phase play a role through tropospheric impacts on atmospheric circulation?
+Does the El Niño/Southern Oscillation (ENSO) phase play a role through tropospheric impacts on atmospheric circulation?
 What is the dependence on the height of the injections?
+This work could build on studies of nuclear bomb tests and past eruptions (e.g., Gao et al. 2007).